 IDH: Tell us a little about the brewing system and technique.

-EVANS: We wanted to bring somebody in before we even got equipment in here to help with the logistics—where the tanks should go, where the line should go, was there anything we were missing?
+DEREK: We wanted to bring somebody in before we even got equipment in here to help with the logistics—where the tanks should go, where the line should go, was there anything we were missing?

 Sean helped us with a lot of the design pieces, especially with locations of tanks, just how to make things run smoothly.
 He’s been incredible.

-BOUCHER: Sean, Derek and Phil Brunton, who helps with sales, have all been very integral, in addition to our family and volunteers.
+JAMIE: Sean, Derek and Phil Brunton, who helps with sales, have all been very integral, in addition to our family and volunteers.
 The brewery needed the experience and the youthful drive of someone like Sean.
 Unless a startup has that guy who can help with quality, brew house efficiency, and proper sanitary procedures, we would be spending our first six months trying to learn the system and “try” to make good beer.
 With Sean, we got the best of both worlds.

 IDH: One thing that differentiates Cold Creek Brewery from some of the other breweries is that you typically have 10 to 12 different types of beer.
 So you have a good variety.

-PIEL: We do a lot of small batches.
+SEAN PIEL: We do a lot of small batches.
 We have the equipment to tweak the recipes and stuff like that.

-BOUCHER: The funny thing about variety is that it is a double-edged sword in that it can hurt you and help you.
+JAMIE: The funny thing about variety is that it is a double-edged sword in that it can hurt you and help you.
 We don’t come out with 10 offerings in week or a month because we need to make sure the quality is there.
 Quality over quantity—and definitely quality over speed.

 No one in the beer community gives you a medal for making 10 offerings if you do it fast—the community wants the beer to be representative of the style, and they want you to put your mark on it.
 Sean’s attention to detail is a great asset for Cold Creek.